We asked sitters with amazing safety records how they do it. These are their best tips.

 - Multiply by 4.

-Respiration rate: Healthy dogs tak between 12-24 breaths per minutes.
+Respiration rate: Healthy dogs take between 12-24 breaths per minute.

 - Count the number of times the chest expands in 10 seconds

 Learn more: How to Check a Dog’s Vital Signs.

 How to keep pets safe in summer heat

 As temperatures rise, it’s important to know how to keep pets cool—especially for certain breeds.